There are six early literacy skills that children need to develop before they can learn to read and write.

 When you sing with your child, you are also helping to support their phonological awareness!
 Singing slows down the rhythms of our speech, and makes the sounds of our language easier to hear and identify.

 We’re back with another simple activity that you can use at home with your children to help support the development of their early literacy skills!
-There are five practices that do this, and in this activity we’re focusing on reading, talking, and playing.

 Print motivation is being interested in and enjoying books!
 There are lots of easy ways to help build this skill for your children: